 Overview of the excise tax

-Beginning January 1, 2026, remittance transfer providers must:
+Beginning Jan.
+1, 2026, remittance transfer providers must:

-- Collect the 1% excise tax on applicable remittance transactions when the sender pays with cash, a money order, a cashier’s check, or a similar physical instrument.
+- Collect the 1% excise tax on applicable remittance transactions when the sender pays with cash, a money order, a cashier’s check, or a similar physical instrument

-- Make semimonthly deposits.
+- Make semimonthly deposits

-- File quarterly returns with the IRS.
+- File quarterly returns with the IRS

 Important details

-- The first semimonthly deposit is due January 29, 2026.
+- The first semimonthly deposit is due Jan.
+29, 2026

 - Treasury and the IRS will provide limited penalty relief.
 This relief applies for the first three quarters of 2026 under Treasury and IRS guidance.
 Providers may avoid deposit penalties if they make timely deposits (even if the amount is later adjusted) and pay any underpayment by the due date of the applicable quarterly return (Form 720).
-Safe-harbor rules under excise-tax regulations may also apply.
+Safe-harbor rules under excise-tax regulations may also apply

 Related resources

-Resources
+Resources and guidance

 - One, Big, Beautiful Bill newsroom updates

-- One, Big, Beautiful Bill guidance
+- One, Big, Beautiful Bill notices

 - Notice 2026-05 PDF, Expanded Availability of Health Savings Accounts under the One, Big, Beautiful Bill Act (OBBA)